Mark W. Batten is a partner in the Labor & Employment Law Department and co-head of the Class & Collective Actions

 Mark also has substantial experience with traditional labor matters.
 He regularly represents employers in a variety of industries, including a number of newspaper and media companies, in collective bargaining, practice before the NLRB, labor arbitrations, union organizing campaigns, and day-to-day advice on administration of collective bargaining agreements.
 He regularly advises clients in both union and non-union settings on diligence matters in corporate acquisitions and financings.
 He also has experience on behalf of securities firms in arbitrations before the NASD and NYSE of customer and employee complaints.

 Before joining Proskauer, Mark was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, where he was lead counsel in major litigation for over two dozen federal agencies, ranging from the U.S. Air Force, the CIA, and the U.S. Secret Service to the Department of Housing and Urban Development and the National Endowment for the Arts.

 Mark regularly writes and lectures on employment-related matters, including, for instance, MCLE's Representing Clients Before the Massachusetts Commission Against Discrimination.

 In his spare time, Mark is an experienced computer programmer, conversant in C, C++, and other languages.
-He has ported software between computer operating systems and has published several commercial computer games.
+He has ported more than 35 commercial computer games between computer operating systems.